 Highlights: Calm, Independent, Intelligent

 This breed originated in Italy as a flock guardian for both sheep and goats.
-As such, they were some of the best guard dogs.
+As such, they were some of the best guard dogs for rural farmers.
 In 1898, the first Maremma was registered in the Kennel Club Italiano, and the breed standard was drawn up in 1924.

 For hundreds of years, the Maremma helped protect flocks from dangerous predators, such as wild wolves.
 Thanks to their 70cm height and 100-pound frame, few predators dare messing with these massive guardian dogs.
-Plus, they’re sneaky fast.
+Plus, they’re sneaky fast (despite the large size).

 Initially, the Maremma Sheepdog was considered as two separate breeds: the Maremmano and the Abruzzese.
-However, in the late 1950s, due to inherent crossbreeding, the two were agreeably known and considered as one breed.
+But in the late 1950s, due to inherent crossbreeding, the two were agreeably known and considered as one breed.
+They go by both names interchangeably, today.

 - Maremma Sheepdog is named after the Maremma marshland.